adomokos/climb_that_mountain/blog/2016/06/using-ruby-with-active-record-on-aws.md

 ...
 ```
 The added rows are very similar to the ones we had to add to run the app locally with Travelling Ruby.
-Delete the lambda functions and recreate it by using the Makefile.
+Delete the lambda function and recreate it by using the Makefile.
 When you invoke it, your should see something like this:

 ```shell
 START RequestId: 3f6ae8f5-23c1-11e6-9acc-0f50ffa39e9b Version: $LATEST